-- Business case analysis is performed for planning and decision support, but it is not standardized and not re-usable.
+- Some in the firm perform business case analysis for planning and decision support, but the analyses are not standardized or re-usable.

 - Elaborate Total Cost of Ownership (TCO) models are developed, but only cost savings are captured and strategic benefits not quantified.

 - There is much talk of business case analysis and ROI but most people don't know how to do them.

 - Financial results are modeled in Excel, but the results are not re-usable, not standardized.

 - There is a recognized need for business case training.

 - ROI on training, marketing, R&D, and projects are partially known from a few ad-hoc case studies.

 - There are established internal business case standards.

 - ROI on training, marketing, R&D, and projects are partially known from case studies, but not through established, continuing monitoring.